A rough guide to what life was like for our ancestors

 Pulses:

-All of this grain led to someone leaving it in a container for to long after it got wet, and so beer was invented.
+All of this grain led to someone leaving it in a container for too long after it got wet, and so beer was invented.
 This age also saw the invention of mead, which was the drink of choice for anyone who wanted to get drunk.

 Bronze Age – 3000 – 1000 BC

 Bronze is an alloy made up of two metals, copper and tin.
 Copper has a melting temperature of 1,085 °C which is achievable on a large fire, especially if there’s coal and bellows present.
-Tin melts at 231.9 °C which means it would have been discovered much earlier, but the metal is way to soft to do anything with and wouldn’t be worth making tools or weapons from.
+Tin melts at 231.9 °C which means it would have been discovered much earlier, but the metal is way too soft to do anything with and wouldn’t be worth making tools or weapons from.

 Iron Age – 1000 BC – 44 AD (In Britain)

 The discovery of iron changed everything, with it being considerably stronger than bronze.
-This meant whoever had the most iron weaponry was likely to win a fight against the much weaker bronze using opponents, and so a race to gather this precious resource began.
+This meant whoever had the most iron weaponry was likely to win a fight against the much weaker bronze-using opponents, and so a race to gather this precious resource began.

-Iron was also not only strong, but had a high enough melting temperature to place it over a fire and cook anything you wanted.
+Iron was also not only strong but had a high enough melting temperature to place it over a fire and cook anything you wanted.
 It would also be used for building bigger and more elaborate structures, and more importantly allowed the creation of more advanced ships, something that bronze just didn’t have the strength to do.

 More crops also became available, being brought from areas across the seas previously unreachable.
 Homes would have still been very basic but log cabins were now available and the larger long and round houses were starting to pop up, using iron casts to hold bigger roofs and support beams.